dwkim78/upsilon/README.md

 removal of non-varying light curves prior to running UPSILoN would significantly reduces the total processing time.
 Unfortunately, there is no universal way to remove such non-varying light curves for many different time-series surveys, and thus UPSILoN do not provides such functionality.
-Each UPSILoN user has their own choices of what to remove.

 ## 5. UPSILoN Classification Performance